MyAccount and all forms

 The plan has been developed based on existing knowledge and information; approved plans and strategies; and evidence and data from within Brighton & Hove and the wider Greater Brighton City Region area.

-Consultation and engagement with established partnerships and stakeholders helped to shape the plan and identify priorities, projects and programmes that need to be progressed for the future to help people move around the city more safely, sustainably, and easily.
+Consultation and engagement with established partnerships and stakeholders helped to shape the plan and identify priorities, projects and programmes that need to be progressed in the future to help people move around the city more safely, sustainably, and easily.

 The government introduced the requirement for councils to have a Local Transport Plan in 2000.

 The council made a bid to the Local Sustainable Transport Fund (LSTF) in Spring 20011.
-See our application: